-- 9A.-(1) The CAA must develop and publish procedures, and guidance on such procedures, for the development, consideration and determination of proposals for relevant PPRs as set out in the Annex to these directions. - (2) A procedure developed and published under paragraph (1) must- - (a) be proportionate and reflect published Government policy, and - (b) require an ANSP to refer a proposal for a relevant PPR to the CAA for approval before the PPR is implemented. - (3) A PPR proposed by or on behalf of the MoD is to be exempt from the procedures developed under paragraph (1). - (4) In accordance with its published strategy and plan for the use of UK airspace, as well as the procedures published under paragraph (1), the CAA must decide whether to approve a proposal for a relevant PPR. - (5) The CAA may make its approval of a proposal subject to such modifications and conditions as the CAA considers necessary. - (6) The CAA must provide a report to the Secretary of State annually outlining, for each proposal for a relevant PPR referred to it under the procedures developed in accordance with paragraph (1), the specific type of the PPR, the relevant airport, and whether it was approved.
+- 9.-(1) Subject to paragraph 7, the CAA must develop and publish procedures, and guidance on such procedures, for the development, consideration, and determination of proposals for relevant PPRs as set out in Schedule 1 to these Directions. - (2) A procedure developed and published under paragraph (1) must- - (a) reflect published Government policy and be proportionate, and - (b) require an ANSP to refer a proposal for a relevant PPR to the CAA for approval before the PPR is implemented. - (3) In accordance with its published strategy and plan for the use of UK airspace, as well as the procedures published under paragraph (1), the CAA must decide whether to approve a proposal for a relevant PPR. - (4) The CAA may make its approval of a proposal subject to such modifications and conditions as the CAA considers necessary.

+- (5) The CAA must provide a report to the Secretary of State annually outlining, for each proposal for a relevant PPR referred to it under the procedures developed in accordance with paragraph (1), the specific type of the PPR, the relevant airport, and whether it was approved. - (6) When considering a proposal for a relevant PPR, the CAA must have regard to any relevant guidance or further information published by the Secretary of State on PPRs. - (7) This Direction does not apply to a PPR proposed by or on behalf of the MoD.

-Lower Airspace Radar Service
+Lower Airspace Service

-- 10.-(1) The CAA is to determine the extent and coverage needed for a Lower Airspace Radar Service for UK airspace and procure and administer such a Service. - (2) The CAA is to keep the provision of such a Service under review and provide a report to the Secretary of State on- - (a) the costs and benefits of the current Service, - (b) the extent and coverage it considers suitable for this Service in the UK, and
+- 10.-(1) The CAA is to determine the extent and coverage needed for a Flight Information Service for lower UK airspace and procure and administer such a Service ("the Service"). - (2) The CAA is to keep the provision of the Service under review and provide a report to the Secretary of State on- - (a) the extent and coverage which it considers suitable for the Service in the UK, - (b) the costs and benefits of the Service, and - (c) how the Service should be funded. - (3) The report referred to in paragraph (2) must be provided- - (a) by the end of 2024, and - (b) subsequently on the third anniversary of such report and of every subsequent report.